As i write this (2.4.09), I am listening to Harry Marcopoulos, the “whistle blower” who outed Bernie Madoff and also apparently a fine Greek-American!

 The first point was that there are entirely too many GREEN LAWYERS working at the SEC trying to find financial fraud.
 He recommends seasoned Wall Street FINANCIAL Executives who already made their money and want to serve the public.
 If top line former Wall Street executives and front line investigators were on the job, people with extensive FINANCIAL AND ACCOUNTING EXPERIENCE, and with financial incentive to find fraud, they would NOT be intimidated by a well-respected, and feared Wall Street crook such as Madoff.

 I imagine it must be difficult for a 27 year old recent law school grad to bring a complaint against a guy like Madoff.
-If instead it were a successful former executive, with graying hair or “no hair” (Marcopoulos pointed this out!), who wasn’t intimidated by Madoff, we would probably have stronger investigations.
-Marcopoulos repeatedly stressed the lack of financial experience and knowledge of the staff of the SEC during his Senate testimony.
+If instead it were a successful former executive, with graying hair or “no hair” (Markopolos pointed this out!), who wasn’t intimidated by Madoff, we would probably have stronger investigations.
+Markopolos repeatedly stressed the lack of financial experience and knowledge of the staff of the SEC during his Senate testimony.

 What can you do to prevent this?